 After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included in finance income in the Statement of profit and loss.

-Impairment of financial assets In accordance with Ind AS 109 "Financial Instruments", the Company applies Expected Credit Loss (ECL) model for measurement and recognition of impairment loss on the following financial assets and credit risk exposure:
+The EIR amortization is included in finance income in the Statement of profit and loss, in accordance with Ind AS 109 "Financial Instruments", the Company applies Expected Credit Loss (ECL) model for measurement and recognition of impairment loss on the following financial assets and credit risk exposure: